artkeller/ESP32StartupErrorAnalyzer/README.md

 Overview of main changes in the different versions.

+- version 0.2.1 - Adoption of all examples
 - version 0.2.0 - Renaming lib as ESPRIC
-- version 0.1.0 - Initial version
+- version 0.1.0 - Initial pre-version/study

 ## Future plans